welkincloud-io/welkin-release-notes/README.md

 - FT-1962: Compact View Setting in Widget Columns.
 This release introduces a Compact View setting in the Columns section of Widgets.
 When enabled, CDT data is consolidated into a single row per patient.
 Multiple text, datetime, and integer values from different CDTs are displayed as comma-separated entries.
 This improves the data display, making it easier to review patients with multiple CDT records.

+- FT-1942: Resolve Message Templates via API.
+With this release, a new endpoint called "Resolve Template" has been added.
+It allows the API client to resolve message templates, including those that contain PFA variables or other supported variables.
+This enables more dynamic and personalized content generation through the API.

 ## Improvements and Bug Fixes